-Below is the criteria that Rockerbox uses to determine if a offline marketing event (TV or radio commercial) had a statistically significant influence on a conversion (website visit) and if a synthetic event needs to be included in the user's path to conversion.
+Below is the criteria that Rockerbox uses to determine if a V commercial had a statistically significant influence on a conversion (website visit) and if a synthetic event needs to be included in the user's path to conversion.

 No Baseline Traffic